 Academic Internship and Community-Based Learning Programs

 Students frequently take part in academic internships and community-based learning related to gender, sexuality, and women’s studies.
 Sites have included Abby’s House, the Nativity School of Worcester, Central Massachusetts Housing Alliance, YWCA/Daybreak, Community Harvest Project, and Worcester Common Ground.
 For more information, visit the Academic Internship Program and Donelan Office of Community-Based Learning sites.

 Students also have the opportunity to further their learning by participating in the Washington and New York Semester Programs.
-Over the past few years, concentrators have had internship placements at a number of interesting sites, including the Human Rights Campaign, Girls Inc., National Organization for Women, and Senator Obama's office.
+Over the past few years, concentrators have had internship placements at a number of interesting sites, including the Human Rights Campaign, Girls Inc., National Organization for Women, and Congressional Offices: House and Senate offices.
 For more information, visit the Washington Semester Program and New York Semester Program sites.